Recovery Loan Scheme (RLS)

 Turnover Limit

-• The scheme is open to smaller businesses with a turnover of up to £45m (on a group basis, where part of a group).
+This scheme is available to smaller businesses with a turnover of up to £45 million on a group basis.

-• The borrower must be carrying out trading activity in the UK and, for most businesses, generating more than 50% of its income from trading activity.
+Eligible borrowers must be actively trading in the UK and, for the majority of businesses, should be generating over 50% of their income from trading activities.

 Viability Test